-As of September 30, 2008, Enterprise Parent had approximately \$7.2 billion of consolidated total senior long-term debt outstanding and approximately \$1.3 billion of junior subordinated debt.
-This amount includes approximately \$212.0 million outstanding under Duncan Energy Partners' credit facility.
+As of March 31, 2009, Enterprise Parent had approximately \$8.0 billion of consolidated total senior long-term debt outstanding and approximately \$1.2 billion of junior subordinated debt.
+This total senior amount includes approximately \$188.0 million outstanding under Duncan Energy Partners' revolving credit facility and \$282.3 million under Duncan Energy Partners' term loan.
 The amount of our future debt could have significant effects on our operations, including, among other things:

-- a substantial portion of our cash flow, including that of Duncan Energy Partners, could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on the Enterprise Parent common units and capital expenditures; - · credit rating agencies may view our debt level negatively; - covenants contained in our existing and future credit and debt arrangements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - · we may be at a competitive disadvantage relative to similar companies that have less debt; and - · we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.
+a substantial portion of our cash flow, including that of Duncan Energy Partners, could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on the Enterprise Parent common units and capital expenditures;

+- credit rating agencies may view our debt level negatively; - covenants contained in our existing and future credit and debt arrangements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - · we may be at a competitive disadvantage relative to similar companies that have less debt; and - we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.